padmajabhol/padmajabhol/README.md

 - 🌱 I’m currently learning react and javascript.
 - ⚡ Facts about me:I love community building and I m currently sharing thread tutorials about react and ES6 on my twitter handle.
+     Ping me incase you are bored and I ll tell you endless paranormal tales.
 - 👯 I love working on opensource projects.